deeptools/deepTools/docs/content/tools/computeMatrix.rst

 .. image:: test_plots/ExampleComputeMatrix1.png

-Alternatively, for RNAseq and many other ChIP signal it's more informative to plot the signal distribution over exons or other feature types.
+Alternatively, for RNAseq and many other ChIP signals it's more informative to plot the signal distribution over exons or other feature types.
 For such cases, one can use the "scale-regions" method.

 .. code:: bash